Gwelivic/Prototype-2/README.md

 **Step 4)** Email me with a link to your forked repo / the translated files, at `N {{at}} NCASE {{dot}} ME` There may be a few things here and there we need to fix! (also, if you run into any issues, please email me as well!
 I may take a while to respond since I'm away the next couple weeks)

-**Step 5)** Wait for me to stop being busy and/or lazy and actually link your translated version from the main English version

-**Step 6)** Party! 🎉

-#	"LICENSE"

-[Creative Commons Zero](https://github.com/ncase/trust/blob/gh-pages/LICENSE): it's a public domain dedication, so basically, do whatever you want!
-Attribution is super appreciated, but I'm not gonna send legal goons after you or anything.